 SUMMARY: An individual was in contravention of section 4.1 of the Lobbyist Registration Act (LRA).
-The individual was not a lobbyist as defined by the LRA.
+The individual was not a lobbyist within the meaning of the LRA.
 By registering, the individual submitted false information to the registry.
 The ORL imposed an administrative penalty of \$100.